cyan-2048/Discord4KaiOS/README.md

 no plans on supporting ->
 - video player
 - voice calls/chats, streaming, video calls...
+- moderating servers
 ```

 the end goal here is to have a usable discord client for KaiOS, I have no plans on fully replicating a discord client(replicating it way too much could actually be dangerous... discord might think the api is being used maliciously and ban the user)

 ### Development and testing

 `npm run dev` builds the app in watch mode and serves the site.
-Great for testing your app in a desktop browser.
+Great for testing the app in a desktop browser.
 CORS may or may not work properly on non-KaiOS devices, please use a browser extension.

 ### Deploying to a device